clausbertels/Clausbertels/content/aboutme/index.md

  - name: LinkedIn
    link: http://www.linkedin.com/in/clausbertels/
    icon: linkedin.svg
+pos: 1
+index: true
 typora-root-url: ../../../clausbertels3
 ---

 # Hello

-My name is Claus Bertels.
-I'm a student in **Product Development** at the University of Antwerp.
-These studies are industrially focused, but my love for design carries over to other fields.
-Second to commercial, **physical products**, I like working on **digital** and **d.i.y. design** projects.
+## My name is Claus Bertels.

+I recently graduated in Product Development at the University of Antwerp.
+My schooling may be industrially focused, but my love for design carries over to other fields.
+Second to consumer and industrial products, I like working on digital and d.i.y. design projects.

-When I'm not designing, you might find me swimming, gaming, playing the drums, discovering great new music or generally learning about new exciting topics.
+When I'm not designing, you might find me doing laps in the pool, playing the drums, discovering great new music or generally learning about new exciting topics.

 ## Contact